CloudBotIRC/CloudBot/README.md

 ### Run

-Before you run the bot, rename `config.default` to `config` and edit it with your preferred settings.
+Before you run the bot, rename `config.default` to `config.json` and edit it with your preferred settings.

 Once you have installed the required dependencies and renamed the config file, you can run the bot!
 Make sure you are in the correct folder and run the following command:

-`python bot.py`
+`python cloudbot.py`

-On Windows you can usually just double-click `bot.py` to start the bot, as long as you have Python installed correctly.
+On Windows you can usually just double-click `cloudbot.py` to start the bot, as long as you have Python installed correctly.

 ## Getting help with CloudBot